-- DO NOT commit any funds without first undergoing the proper due diligence or background checks to evaluate the legitimacy of the request. - po NOT try to circumvent any guidelines, rules or procedures put in place by making charitable contributions as a subterfuge for illegal payments. - DO NOT conceal, alter, destroy or otherwise modify anv relevant information, which in the normal course of business, may raise potential red flags that would require additional investigation, particularly if it involves public officials.
-If you are unsure or have any concerns, please consult the Whistleblowing Committee via email: wbc@ measat.com.
+- DO NOT commit any funds without first undergoing the proper due diligence or background checks to evaluate the legitimacy of the request. - DO NOT try to circumvent any guidelines, rules or procedures put in place by making charitable contributions as a subterfuge for illegal payments. - DO NOT conceal, alter, destroy or otherwise modify any relevant information, which in the normal course of business, may raise potential red flags that would require additional investigation, particularly if it involves public officials.
+If you are unsure or have any concerns, please consult the Compliance Officer.